Photography principle, data transmission, and invariants of manifolds: Abstract

 \section{Abstract}

-In the present paper we develop the techniques suggested in \cite{ManturovNikonov} and the photography principle \cite{ManturovWan} to open a very broad path for constructing invariants for manifolds of dimensions greater than or equal to 4.
+In the present paper we develop the techniques suggested in \cite{ManturovNikonov} and the photography principle \cite{ManturovWan} for constructing an invariant of 3-manifolds based on Ptolemy relation.
+We show that a direct implementation of the techniques leads to a trivial invariant and discuss how this approach can be improved to circumvent the difficulties encountered.